 Systemic Autoinflammatory Diseases (SAIDs) | Symptoms & Causes

-In most cases, your child won’t have any symptoms between episodes, and her symptoms will usually be similar from one episode to the next.
-When your child is ill, the rest of the family is usually well, unlike most infectious diseases.
+Most children with SAIDs don’t have any symptoms between episodes, and their symptoms will usually be similar from one episode to the next.
+Unlike most infectious diseases, when a child with a SAID is ill, the rest of the family is usually well.

 What causes SAIDs?